slowernews/wisdom-tldr/chapters/introduction.md

 Hints:

-- Instead of trying to point yourself in the right direction, admit you have no idea what the right direction is, and try instead to be super sensitive to the winds of change.
+- Admit you have no idea what the right direction is, and try instead to be super sensitive to the winds of change.
 It’s ok to have working hypotheses, even though they may constrain you a bit, because they also motivate you.
 Especially if they become well enough known that people start to identify them with you.
 You have to be extra skeptical about things you want to believe, and once a hypothesis starts to be identified with you, it will almost certainly start to be in that category.
 - If you are feeling lost in life experience more things.
 Become unconfortable.
 It will improve your tolerance for risk and adversity.
 Almost everything that you want is on the other side of the uncomfortable and the scary.
 - Let fear be your guide.
 The more fear you feel, the more you will know you are on the right track.
 - What do you do for fun?
 What are you interested in that everybody in the world is interested in?